ynput/ayon-documentation/website/docs/addon_aftereffects_artist.md

 ![Prepared template](assets/aftereffects_prepared_template.png)

-Load placeholder was configured to load `image` family, product with name `imageMain` and `png` representation.
+Load placeholder was configured to load `image` product type, product with name `imageMain` and `png` representation.

 Any additional layers could be added into composition, when `Build Workfile from template` will be used by an artist, load placeholders will be replace by loaded item(s).